opencast/opencast/docs/guides/admin/docs/modules/paella.player/plugins/es.upv.paella.opencast.loader.md

 Examples
 --------

-An institution whant to play only `*/delivery` media tracks and has two audio tracks for english and spanish languages
+An institution wants to play only `*/delivery` media tracks and has two audio tracks for english and spanish languages

 ```json